Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If you have any questions regarding these tax relief programs, please call the Assessor’s Office at (203) 245-5652.
 There is also information available on the Town’s website.

 No. You have the right to be represented by an agent, who may or may not be an attorney.
 If you use an attorney or other agent to represent you, there is an Agent form available online or in the Assessor’s office.
 Your Agent should be prepared to present your full and complete case to the Board.

 The Board has the authority, by way of a simple majority vote, to change your assessment for a period of one year.
 Note that this is not a permanent change and you should not expect that it will automatically be repeated next year.
-In some circumstances the Assessor’s Office will, upon review of the Board’s decision, decide to change your appraisal for the remainder of the 5-year appraisal cycle.
-Do not assume that if you are successful in your current appeal that your assessment change will be reflected in future years.

 The Board of Assessment Appeals, under Connecticut Statute has the right not only to decrease your assessment but to increase it.

 The Board seeks to consider all appeals and come to a resolution by the end of March.
 You will be notified by mail of the Board’s findings when they have completed their deliberations.